valango/npm-extract/README.md

 just copying entries from one `package.json` file into another would likely lead to corrupt `package-lock.json` file.

+**NOTE:** Please let me know, if there is similar utility published via NPM already!
+I was'nt able to find such so, being in hurry, I wrote this one.

 # Installation
 **Warning:** no NPM package has been published yet!